jamriska/braceless/README.md

 # Braceless C++

-Braceless C++ is a dialect of C++ that uses indentation instead of braces and compiles to regular C++:
+Braceless C++ lets you write C++ using indentation instead of braces.
+It transpiles to standard C++ and works with Clang, GCC, MSVC, and Emscripten.

 <table>
 <tr>
 <th>Braceless C++</th>